Frequently Asked Questions

 When do I have to submit my Honors Thesis?

 Work with your faculty honors research advisory on a plan for submitting your thesis.
 All requirements for Honors in the Major, including the submission of the honors thesis, wlll be due no later than the last day of finals week of the semester in which you plan to graduate.

 When do I present my Honors research findings?

-The final requirement of the Biology Honors degree is to give a brief (~12 minutes) oral presentation of your research findings to the Department as part of the Biology Honors Colloquium, which takes place each semester on Monday or Tuesday of the last week of classes.
-Most students give a Powerpoint presentation, but using overheads or giving a chalk-talk are alternative options.
-Please inform the Biology Honors Advisor by mid-semester of your intention to take part in the Colloquium.
+The final requirement of the Biology Honors degree is to give a brief (~12 minutes) oral presentation of your research findings to the Department as part of the Biology Honors Colloquium, which takes place in the Spring on the Wednesday of the last week of classes.
+Please inform the Department of Biology (email@example.com) by mid-semester of your intention to take part in the Colloquium.

 How and when do I apply for graduation with Biology Honors?

 In addition to submitting your Application For Degree, you must also complete the Application for Graduation with Honors form at the start of the semester in which you intend to graduate.